Tracking Control for $(x,u)$-Flat Systems by Quasi-Static Feedback of Classical States: Conclusions

 \section{Conclusions}

 We have given easily verifiable geometric conditions which assure that a selection of time derivatives of a flat output can be introduced as new (closed-loop) input, and have shown how to systematically construct the feedback required for actually introducing these derivatives as new input.
-Subsequently, we have proven in a finite-dimensional geometric framework that for every $(x,u)$-flat output \eqref{eq:xu_flat_output_procedure} of a system \eqref{eq:intro_nlsys} there exists an $m$-tuple $\kappa$ with $|\kappa|=n$ such that $v=y_{[\kappa]}$ is a feasible input, and that such an input can be introduced by a quasi-static feedback of the state $x$.
-Compared to the well-known exact linearization by a quasi-static feedback of a generalized Brunovsk{\'y} state, this approach has the advantage that it requires only knowledge of the state $x$ and not of time derivatives of the flat output up to a certain order.
-Furthermore, we have shown that on the basis of such an exact linearization it is possible to systematically design a tracking control which only depends on the state $x$ and the reference trajectory, i.e. again without using a generalized Brunovsk{\'y} state.
-Future research will address the exact linearization with respect to general flat outputs \eqref{eq:y}, which may also depend on time derivatives of the input $u$.
+Subsequently, we have proven in a finite-dimensional geometric framework that for every~${(x,u)}$-flat output \eqref{eq:xu_flat_output_procedure} of a system \eqref{eq:intro_nlsys} there exists an $m$-tuple $\kappa$ with $|\kappa|=n$ such that~${v=y_{[\kappa]}}$ is a feasible input, and that such an input can be introduced by a quasi-static feedback of the state $x$.
+Compared to the well-known exact linearization by a quasi-static feedback of a generalized Brunovsk\'y state, this approach has the advantage that it requires only knowledge of the state $x$ and not of time derivatives of the flat output up to a certain order.
+Furthermore, we have shown that on the basis of such an exact feedback linearization it is possible to systematically design a tracking control which only depends on the state $x$ and the reference trajectory, i.e., again without using a generalized Brunovsk\'y state.
+Future research will address the exact feedback linearization with respect to general flat outputs \eqref{eq:y}, which may also depend on time derivatives of the input $u$.
+The main challenge in generalizing the proposed results to flat outputs \eqref{eq:y} consist in finding a generalization or an alternative to the algorithm proposed in Section \ref{subsec:exact_lin_xu} for finding an $m$-tuple $\kappa$ with $|\kappa|=n$ such that $v=y_{[\kappa]}$ is a~feasible input.
 A system which is indeed flat but not $(x,u)$-flat can be found in \cite{GstottnerKolarSchoberl:2023}.